-Despite the improvements and advances in cardiopulmonary resuscitation, the prevalence of death due to sudden death is still high and is a major challenge in industrialized regions.
+Despite the improvements and advances cardiopulmonary resuscitation, prevalence of death due to sudden death is still high and is a major challenge in industrialized regions.
 In a study in Isfahan, Iran, the most common cause of sudden death was stroke (57%) (1).